Upcoming Lectures and Workshops

 Principal Investigators at Yale University

 Professor Helen Siu (Department of Anthropology, MacMillan Center)

 “We are working to reveal and depict Asia as an interlinked set of formations stretching from the Middle East through Eurasia, Central Asia, and South Asia to Southeast Asia and East Asia.”
 This approach, she notes, necessitates deep collaboration among social scientists and humanists. (http://news.yale.edu/2013/04/18/carnegie-grant-helps-build-trans-regional-network-research-asia)

 Professor Kalyanakrishnan Sivaramakrishnan (Department of Anthropology, MacMillan Center)

 “The InterAsia Initiative will highlight the shifting regional dynamics by mapping the changing shape of emerging sub-regions, as well as the emergence of new narratives on ‘who defines Asia through time’.” (http://news.yale.edu/2013/04/18/carnegie-grant-helps-build-trans-regional-network-research-asia)

-In addition to Yale University, the main members of the InterAsia Initiative include the Social Science Research Council (SSRC), the National University of Singapore (NUS), the Hong Kong Institute for the Humanities and Social Sciences (HKIHSS) at the University of Hong Kong, Göttingen University (Germany), the Arab Council for the Social Sciences (Lebanon), and Koç University (Turkey).
+In addition to Yale University, the main members of the InterAsia Initiative include the Social Science Research Council (SSRC), the Asia Research Institute at the National University of Singapore (NUS), the Hong Kong Institute for the Humanities and Social Sciences (HKIHSS) at the University of Hong Kong, the Global and Transregional Studies Platform at Göttingen University (Germany), Seoul National University Asia Center and Duke University Global Asia Initiative.

-With renewed support from the Carnegie Corporation of New York starting Fall 2015, we hope to continue to foster a young generation of researchers that will continue to find new and creative ways to carry out inter-Asia research and teaching.
+With renewed support from the Carnegie Corporation of New York from Fall 2015, we have been continuing to foster a young generation of researchers that will continue to find new and creative ways to carry out InterAsia research and teaching.